Behaviour and Discipline

 The reward system is as follows for individual children:

-The above awards will also be recorded on the child’s individual ‘My Smiley Card’.
+The above awards will also be recorded on the child’s individual ‘My Dojo Card’.
 This will be shared with parents and teachers at Parents’ Evenings, in order to exchange comments on the child’s progress.

 If the majority of the children in a class achieve their Bronze, Silver or Gold award they may have an additional appropriate class treat of their choice.